ibm-cloud-docs/AnalyticsEngine/faqs-operations.md

 {: #job-log-files}
 {: faq}

 For most components, the log files can be retrieved by using the Ambari GUI.
 Navigate to the respective component, click **Quick Links** and select the respective component GUI.
-An alternative method is to ssh to the node where the component is running and access the `/var/log/<component>` directory.
+An alternative method is to SSH to the node where the component is running and access the `/var/log/<component>` directory.

 ## How can I debug a Hive query on {{site.data.keyword.iae_full_notm}}?
 {: #debug-hive-query}